MarziEd/CapProNet-Deep-Feature-Learning-via-Orthogonal-Projections-onto-Capsule-Subspaces/models/official/resnet/README.md

 Please proceed according to which dataset you would like to train/evaluate on:

-## CIFAR-10
+## CIFAR-100

 ### Setup

-You simply need to have the latest version of TensorFlow installed.
+We used Tensorflow 1.6 and Python 2.7 to run our experiments.
 First make sure you've [added the models folder to your Python path](/official/#running-the-models); otherwise you may encounter an error like `ImportError: No module named official.resnet`.

-Then download and extract the CIFAR-10 data from Alex's website, specifying the location with the `--data_dir` flag.
+Then download and extract the CIFAR-100 data from Alex's website, specifying the location with the `--data_dir` flag.
 Run the following:

 ```
 python cifar10_download_and_extract.py